henroFall/oscar2/README.md

 `wget -N https://raw.githubusercontent.com/henroFall/oscar2/master/install_oscar.sh && sudo chmod +x install_oscar.sh && sudo -E ./install_oscar.sh`

 Follow all prompts and you should be fine.
+Igore all of the Node complaints about old deprecated packages.
+They work!

 The Story of Oscar
 -------------